 }

-Well, that is what we will do in our next section.
+That's what we'll cover in our next section.

 const INITIAL_STATE = {